 As a general rule of thumb, carriers will not wait for connecting passengers.
 However, they seem to approach this on a case by case basis.

 For example, if there aren’t other passengers who will be impacted and won’t miss their connection, or if the connecting passengers’ bags have been already loaded and unloading them will take longer than the anticipated wait time for them to board, then the first officer may decide to wait for them.

 Other circumstances which may lead a flight to wait for connecting passengers is if their slot time has been pushed back and will end up being delayed anyway.

-7. Waiting for connecting bags
+7. Waiting for Connecting Luggage

-When passengers having one or multiple connections are travelling with checked-in luggage, it must also be transferred onto their next flight.
+When passengers having one or multiple connections are traveling with checked-in luggage, it must also be transferred onto their next flight.
 In some cases this may be the reason for a minor flight delay as ground handling will require a bit more time transferring the luggage.

 Just like the case of waiting for connecting passengers, this will be treated on a case by case basis.
 That being said, it is highly unlikely that a flight will be delayed several hours because ground handling is transferring luggage.

-8. Waiting for cargo
+8. Waiting for Cargo

 Commercial airlines are not only carrying passengers and their luggage.
 In fact, cargo makes up between 5 and 10% of their total revenue.